Davop96/Davop96/README.md

 May the code be useful for you! 👋

 ## About Me

 🌱 I'm currenly learning *C Programming Language* in 42School, in Málaga.
+💡 I like to explore new technologies and develop software solutions.

 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/greenbinary/dbohoyo-?1337Badge=off&UM6P=off" alt="dbohoyo-'s 42 stats" /></a>